magnesium-uploader/magnesium-oxide/README.md

 ## ❔ What is this?

-Magnesium-Oxide (MGO) is a secure file uploader with support for ShareX.
+Magnesium-Oxide (MGO) is a secure file uploader for ShareX.

 ## 🌠 Features